internet-identity-labs/nfid-docs/content/en/vaults/overview.md

 <img src="../vaults.png" style="width:100%;margin:auto;padding-bottom:20px;"></img>

-NFID Vaults are a product for multiple people to manage shared digital assets with:
+NFID Vaults are the most powerful multi-chain multi-approver platform for managing shared digital assets with:
 - Enterprise-grade security to protect assets from cyber attacks, internal collusion, and human error
 - Intuitive experience that NFID Vault owners can onboard themselves to and interact with
 - The ability to scale without being constrained by out-of-the-box features and functionality